 Ophidiomyces ophiodiicola has been detected from wild snakes with a wide distribution across England since 2010, which suggests that this fungus is established in GB.
 There is no evidence to indicate that O. ophiodiicola was recently introduced to Europe from North America or vice versa.
 Instead, it is likely that it has been present for some time in GB but was not previously recognised.

-A single skin shed of a dice snake (Natrix tessellata) from the Czech Republic with lesions also tested positive for the fungus, confirming its presence in wild snakes in mainland Europe.
+In 2016, a single skin shed from a dice snake (Natrix tessellata) from the Czech Republic with lesions also tested positive for the fungus, confirming its presence in wild snakes in mainland Europe.
 In 2018, a grass snake (N. helvetica) from Switzerland also tested positive for O. ophiodiicola, with skin lesions suggesting it was suffering from SFD.

 Health surveillance of wild reptiles is challenging due to their cryptic and often solitary nature.
 Surveillance across GB is required to gain better understanding of the distribution of infection.
 It is currently unknown if the strain of O. ophiodiicola detected is native to GB (i.e. has always been present) or has been introduced.